breadthe/chasingcode.dev/source/_posts/2019-12-04-screen-recording-gif-workflow.md

 ## Update: 10 January 2020

 I came across [Kap](https://getkap.co/), an "open-source screen recorder built with web technology" and I changed my workflow to accommodate it.
 It's simpler than QuickTime, it can capture portions of the screen, and it exports GIFs directly, so I can bypass Giphy.
 I highly recommend it.
+Mac only.